pblackcookie/JAVA-CW-2023/README.md

 1. now the database can join two different tables now.

 2. Fix some bugs that the insert will insert the 'String' type with "'". --> remove it.

+### Implement the update and delete function for the simplest test.

+1. Create delete class and update successfully.

+2. Add only one condition check.

+3. Add current database use check when in select command.